Dabbit-Chan/mask_guide/README.md

 ### Usage of Custom Step Widget

 Extend the `StepWidget` and override `preStep`, `nextStep`, `doneCallBack` if you need.
+To create a custom step widget, you should calculate the position of the widget yourself.

 ```
 class CustomStepWidget extends StepWidget